How to Save an Extra $1,094.86 a Year

 - Annual Rewards: $334.00

-Chase Sapphire Preferred® offers 2x points on dining and travel, a 50,000 point sign-up bonus offer, and has a $94 annual fee (waived the first year).
+Chase Sapphire Preferred® offers 2x points on dining and travel, a 50,000 bonus point offer, and has a $0 introductory annual fee the first year, then $95.

 Americans spend an average of $2,787 on food away from home each year.
 This equals 5,574 points just on dining out.
 Any travel purchases will earn more rewards, but we won’t include them in our calculations, and not counting any rewards earned from travel purchases.

 What makes this card special is the 25% bonus you get when you redeem these Chase Ultimate Rewards points towards travel reservations.
-So every dollar spent earns you 2.5 cents worth of travel, making your annual rewards worth $69.68.
+So every dollar spent on travel and dining earns you 2.5 cents worth of travel, making your annual rewards worth $69.68.

 There is a $95 annual fee for this card, but it is waived the first year.